Trex Fencing Does Not Require Painting or Staining -- But You Do Have The Option

 After weathering, Trex will retain its colors throughout its life because of the pigmentation process during manufacturing.
 The three colors: Saddle, Winchester Grey, and Woodland Brown will lighten after a season of exposure to the elements but will continue to stay colorful as it ages.
 For customers that prefer a darker version of the three colors, applying a paint or stain will achieve that.
 If a customer prefers to change the color altogether, use a opaque paint that will completely obscure the color underneath.

-What paints and stains can be used?
+What paint and stains can be used?

 We recommend you apply a small amount of paint or stain to an area of your fence that is less visible to test the results.
-This will ensure you are happy with the results prior to applying the material to the entire fence.
+This will ensure you are happy with the results prior to applying the paint to the entire fence.

 While painting or staining your Trex fence is not necessary, you can apply the material to refresh the original pigment or to change colors.

 Is it necessary to let my Trex fence weather before applying paint or stain?

 Yes.
 Allow your fence to be exposed to the elements for approximately 12-16 weeks before applying paint or stain.
 To avoid the paint or stain becoming discolored and compromising adhesion, this waiting period is necessary.